Made in Korea (TV series): Development

-Woo Min-ho, who worked on films such as Inside Men (2015), The Drug King (2018), and The Man Standing Next (2020), confirmed to direct his first small screen political drama Made in Korea.
-Hive Media Corp, which has presented bold films with both fun and artistic quality based on vivid characters and sharp insights into the times, such as Inside Men, The Man Standing Next, Deliver Us from Evil (2020), and 12.12: The Day (2023), managed the production of the series.
-And penned by both Park Eun-gyo and Park Joon-suk.
+Woo Min-ho, who worked on films such as Inside Men (2015), The Drug King (2018), and The Man Standing Next (2020), is at his first directing experience for the small screen with Made in Korea.
+Hive Media Corp managed the production of the series, which is penned by Park Eun-gyo and Park Joon-suk.

-Some media reports that the series will be a spin-off of the 2018 film The Drug King but Hive Media Corp denied it and said that "it is a completely different work".
-Also the budget was reported to cost billion while MBC Entertainment reported it to cost billion but the production company denied it too.
-On May 23, 2025, the CEO of Hive Media confirmed that the production cost of the series was approximately billion.
+After media reports that the series would be a spin-off of the 2018 film The Drug King, Hive Media Corp denied the correlation and said that it is a different work.
+The company also denied a report according to which the series would cost billion ($US million).
+On May 23, 2025, the CEO of Hive Media said that the production cost was approximately billion ($US million).

-At the APAC Showcase in Hong Kong in November 2025, it was confirmed that a second season has already begun its production and target to premiere in the second half of 2026.
+At the APAC Showcase in Hong Kong in November 2025, it was confirmed that a second season had already begun its production and was expected to premiere in the second half of 2026.